-LDL (low-density lipoprotein) is a 'bad' type of cholesterol.
+LDL (low-density lipoprotein) cholesterol is often known as the 'bad' type of cholesterol.
 If there is too much LDL cholesterol in the blood, it can slowly build in the arteries, making them narrower which increases the risk of coronary heart diseases.